 ASCUS - atypical squamous cells of undetermined significance.
-These are cells which appear abnormal but the cause is unclear.
-If you have this finding, an HPV test is automatically done for women age 21 and over.
-If high risk HPV strains are detected, further evaluation with colposcopy is recommended.
-If the HPV test is negative, you can resume routine Pap screening.
+These are cells which appear mildly abnormal but the cause is unclear.
+If you have this finding, an HPV test is automatically done for women age 25 and over.
+If high risk HPV strains are detected, further evaluation with colposcopy is recommended; if the HPV test is negative, you can resume routine Pap screening.
 Women under age 25 simply need a repeat pap test once a year for the next 2 years.

 ASC-H - atypical squamous cells - cannot exclude high grade lesion.
 These are cells which appear abnormal but the cause is unclear, and there is a possibility of pre-cancerous changes.
 You will be advised to have a colposcopy.

 LSIL -Low grade squamous epithelial lesion signifies a mild cellular change which is not thought to be precancerous.
 It is usually caused by HPV infection.
-Women under 21 can simply get a repeat Pap in one year.
-Women 21 or over are advised to have a colposcopy to confirm the findings.
+Women under 25 can simply get a repeat Pap once a year for 2 years.
+Women 25-29 are advised to have a colposcopy to confirm the findings.
 Women age 30 and over should have a colposcopy if their high risk HPV test is also positive.

 HSIL - High grade squamous epithelial lesion describes cellular changes that are believed to be precancerous.
 Women of all ages should have colposcopy to confirm the diagnosis.

 AGUS – atypical glandular cells of undetermined significance.
 This abnormality of the glandular cells from the canal of the cervix will require further evaluation.

 What is a colposcopy?

 Colposcopy is an examination of the cervix that enables a definitive diagnosis of your abnormal Pap.
-A specially trained physician looks at your cervix with the aid of a microscope (a colposcope).
+A specially trained medical provider looks at your cervix with the aid of a microscope (a colposcope).
 Under magnification, abnormal areas can be identified and sampled by taking small biopsies.

 The biopsy specimens are evaluated by a pathologist.
-Your doctor can then make a recommendation for follow-up based on a precise diagnosis.
+Your medical provider can then make a recommendation for follow-up based on a precise diagnosis.

 Most of the time, cervical biopsies confirm a low-grade (minor) change that requires no treatment.
-If a precancerous change is found, your doctor can review the treatment options.
+If a precancerous change is found, your provider will review the treatment options.

 How can I prevent cervical cancer?